List of recurring The Simpsons characters: Artie Ziff

 In "The Ziff Who Came to Dinner" (2004), the Simpsons discover Artie hiding in their attic after he squandered his money and started an accounting scandal at his company Ziffcorp.
 Artie manages to scapegoat Homer by deliberately letting Homer win 98% of Ziffcorp stocks in a poker game, thus making Homer legally liable for Artie's deceit.
 However, he eventually confesses his guilt to the authorities after Marge berates Artie for his poor character, revealing that his own selfish behavior is the real reason no one likes him.
 After that, Artie is comforted by Selma and they spend the night together.
 As a result, Artie turns himself in.
 He was last seen about to be assaulted by angry prisoners after he doused their cigarettes with a squirt bottle.

 In "Treehouse of Horror XXIII" (2012), Bart time-travels to 1974 and meets Marge, who is still a high school student.
 After he warns her not to marry Homer, Bart returns to 2012 and finds that Marge has married Artie, with Bart now named Bartie Ziff, and having inherited Artie's curly hair.
 Marge leaves Artie after she instantly falls in love with a host of time-traveling Homers.
 She says seeing them made her realize she had married the wrong man.

 In "Hail to the Teeth" (2020), Artie resurfaces and invites Homer and Marge to his wedding only to find out that the bride is a robot clone of Marge.
 He has made other robot clones of Marge that did not work well.

+In "Parahormonal Activity" (2025), Marge begins perimenopause and decides to age gracefully, rather than use hormones and wrinkle reducers with her friends.
+She encounters Artie while shopping for shoes and braces for his usual lechery, but both are surprised when her signs of aging leave him uninterested.